lawromwal/source-for-blue-green-webapp/README.md

 Note: Before proceeding further, confirm to see that both the variables $INSTANCE_ROLE and $CLUSTER_NAME have values populated.
 If they are not, you may collect the Clustername from the CloudFormation Output and the Worker node instance role from the EC2 dashboard.

-(After EKS version 1.16 onwards, the k8 deploy API's using apps/v1beta1 is deprecated to apps/v1.
-The update has been made into the yaml files, however, if you are using an older version of EKS, you may need to change this back).

 ```bash
 # $AWS_REGION $INSTANCE_ROLE $CLUSTER_NAME
 ./create-eks-blue-green-infra-with-kubectl.sh